Autonomous quantum machines and the finite sized Quasi-Ideal clock

+From another perspective, our set-up can be viewed as a specific example of a continuous time quantum walk.
+The authors of \cite{Gross2012} studied such walks when the initial state has support on a fixed subset of $\{\ket{\theta_k}\}_{k=0}^{d-1}$, and showed that the support of the state necessary spreads out to occupy the entire space $\{\ket{\theta_k}\}_{k=0}^{d-1}$ in finite time.
+The above result demonstrates, that these no-go theorems can be circumvented for some states whose support is exponentially suppressed in regions away from a central region.

-\subsubsection{Autonomous Quasi-Control}
+\subsection{Autonomous Quasi-Control}

-For the clock to serve as a quantum control unit, it must be continuous not only under its own evolution, but also in the presence of an appropriate potential, as in the case of the idealized clock \eqref{idealpotential}.
-Our second major result is to prove the same for the finite clock.
+For the clock to serve as a quantum control unit, it must be continuous not only under its own evolution, but also in the presence of an appropriate potential, as in the case of the idealised clock \eqref{idealpotential}.
+Our main result is to prove a similar behaviour for the finite clock.

 \begin{result}[See Theorem \ref{movig through finite time} for the most general version]